 Choosing Beneficiaries

 As you continue through your trust agreement, you will need to select the beneficiary.
-If you currently own the property in question and choose someone as the beneficiary that is not your spouse or you, there may be gift tax implications.
+If you currently own the property in question and choose someone as the beneficiary who is not your spouse or you, there may be gift tax implications.
 Because of this, some experts suggest making the beneficiary your LLC, corporation, or trust for personal property.
 This can deliver additional asset protection in the future.

 There is the option to go with multiple or single beneficiaries, depending on your situation.
 You must also name a successor beneficiary (or beneficiaries).
 This beneficiary will automatically become the beneficiary if the primary beneficiary dies.